 IT (Iliotibial) Band Syndrome

-Description: IT band syndrome is characterized by inflammation of the iliotibial band, a thick band of tissue that runs along the outside of the thigh from the hip to the knee.
+Description: IT band syndrome involves inflammation of the iliotibial band, a thick band of tissue that runs along the outside of the thigh from the hip to the knee.

-Causes: Repetitive stress from overuse such as running or cycling, jogging on irregular or inclined terrain, weak hip and gluteal muscles, improper running form, and shoes that are either worn-out or not suitable.
+Causes: Repetitive stress from overuse such as running or cycling, running on uneven or sloped surfaces, weak hip and gluteal muscles, improper running form, and shoes that are either worn-out or not suitable.

 Blisters

-- Thorough Assessment and Diagnosis: We perform in-depth assessments to identify the underlying cause of the injury, ensuring an accurate diagnosis.
+- Thorough Assessment and Diagnosis: We perform in-depth assessments to identify the underlying cause of the injury, providing an accurate diagnosis.

 - Development of Personalized Treatment Plans: Based on the assessment, we develop customized treatment plans tailored to your needs and goals.
 These plans typically involve a combination of therapies and exercises designed to promote healing and prevent recurrence.

 - Education on Injury Prevention: Our physical therapists inform individuals on proper techniques, footwear choices, and training regimens to reduce the risk of injuries.
-This includes gait analysis and correction to ensure efficient running mechanics.
+This includes gait analysis and correction to ensure optimal running mechanics.

 - Continuous Monitoring and Progress Tracking: Throughout the rehabilitation process, our physical therapists carefully track your progress, making necessary adjustments to the treatment plan.
-This ongoing support helps ensure a safe and effective recovery.
+This ongoing support helps ensure a safe and efficient recovery.

 Other services we offer in Cottleville, MO include: